videomorph-dev/videomorph/README.md

 To install VideoMorph on your Windows system, you can:

 1. Download the installer that corresponds to your architecture

-2. Run the installer as `administrator`
+2. Run the installer as an `administrator`
 3. Follow on-screen instructions

 ### Installing Form the Source Packages